 The second is The Resource Pack – Version 3.
 Published in early November, with earlier versions in June and August, and entirely up-to-date.
 With key guidance, updated risk assessments and client facing documentation.

-And finally, as we are now in a Tier system across the UK, an addendum to Version 3 with guidance specifically for Lockdown 2 and now the Tier system.
+And an addendum to Version 3 with guidance specifically for Lockdown 2 and the Tier system.
 As the legislation for L2 failed to mention Sports Therapists and Massage Therapists, despite the new categorisation, it created a loophole where practice is possible, depending on your qualifications, but with very strict guidelines.
 The same applies to the Tier system – with the exception of Tier 4, when it is recommended that you don’t work, as it is simply not safe enough.
 And for Lockdown 3.

 Essentially if you are a registrant on an accredited register, you can work in exceptional circumstances – and are eligible to request a vaccine jab.